NEW LAWS FOR FIDUCIARIES & FRAUD IN TENNESSEE

 But the firm and the executrix “refused” mediation and demanded a trial.

-At trial, hours of testimony detailed a long list of events that in other states are are considered ” breaches of fiduciary duty” including destroying and hiding legal documents, computer files, securities, appraisals, billings, accountings, trust documents and financial records.
+At trial, hours of testimony detailed a long list of events that in other states are considered “breaches of fiduciary duty.”
+The evidence that was hidden or destroyed included computer drives, securities, appraisals, billings, accountings, trust files, loan and mortgage records, and business contracts.

-During testimony at trial, neither attorney Davis nor the executrix denied hiding and destroying the family’s records from both the probate court and the trustees.
+From the witness stand neither attorney Davis nor the executrix denied hiding and destroying the evidence from the trustees and the courts.

 A LANDMARK DECISION

-But in a landmark decision, Williamson County Court Judge James Martin III reversed Easter’s initial finding for the trustees.
+But in a landmark departure from the laws governing finance and accounting in other states, Williamson County Court Judge James Martin III reversed Easter’s initial finding for the trustees.

-Martin ruled that when the executrix and her attorney teamed up to hide legal and accounting records from the trustees it was not fraud, obstruction of justice or even a breach of fiduciary duty in Tennessee.
+Martin ruled that when the executrix and her attorney worked to hide legal and accounting records from the trustees it was not fraud, obstruction of justice or even a breach of fiduciary duty in Tennessee.

 Martin’s ruling denied the trustees any recovery for the costs needed to get their family’s hidden records.
-In addition, the judge ruled that the trustees were liable for all legal expenses billed by the firm to defend the concealments of the administrator and attorney Davis.
+In addition, the judge ruled that the trustees were liable for all legal expenses billed by the firm to defend their actions

-The editors at www.stopprobatefraud.com contacted the partners at Lassiter, Purcell & White for comment but received no reply.
+The editors at www.stopprobatefraud.com contacted the office of Tennessee Attorney General Herbert Slatery III (shown left) for comment, but received no reply.